 Finding Moments of Wellbeing Amid the Stress of COVID-19

-I have been so impressed with my colleagues and clients throughout the sector who have shown extraordinary stamina and a positive mental attitude.
+I have been so impressed with my colleagues and clients throughout the sector who have shown extraordinary stamina and a positive mental attitude in the face of the global pandemic.
 Still, there are a number who are feeling the darker side of the effects of this isolation.
 It isn’t a character flaw.
-For some it’s just a reality of trauma or unfortunate biochemistry.
+For some, it’s just a reality of trauma or unfortunate biochemistry.

 For those who feel a bit lost in this time of great uncertainty, we must first recognize that we might be vulnerable to a downward spiral.
 Our outer life has become unhinged by something beyond our control.

 When my son died a few years ago, I found a few simple practices to help me find my footing and sense of wellbeing.
 One of the simplest and most profound is breathing.

 Breathing is the connection between our mind–and some say spirit—and our body.
 Breathing animates our life.
 Without our breath, our heart is useless because it cannot circulate this spirit of life to the cells that form each and every organ.
 Breathing in is inspiration, breathing out is expiration.
 Every moment we need to take in a new breath of fresh air.